Faith Groups Facing Liability Over Discriminatory Faith-Based Policies

 For the full story, click here.

-3 Responses to “Faith Groups Facing Liability Over Discriminatory Faith-Based Policies”
+3 thoughts on “Faith Groups Facing Liability Over Discriminatory Faith-Based Policies”

 I happen to think the separation of church and state serves a twofold purpose, but I’ll hang my hat on the idea that it’s larger purpose is more about protecting government from religious extremism which, by the way, has been less than apparent in this ‘Republic’ for many years, now.